-3. Give the key pair a suitable comment so that you will remember what the keys are used for.
+Give the key pair a suitable comment so that you will remember what the keys are used for.
 Here we just entered testkey@wu2s.com for an example.
-Whatever you enter in the "Key Comment" field must look like an email address with no spaces and the "@" present as in callsign@example.com.
-Also enter a suitable passphrase to use when accessing the private key.
+Whatever you enter in the "Key Comment" field must look like an email address with no spaces and the "@" present.
+Normally this field is used to identify a specific username@hostname.
+You can also password protect the SSH login by providing a passphrase if you desire.
 Record this passphrase so you will remember it for future use.